Eyevinn/streaming-onboarding/README.md

 ## Videos

+- [Streaming Tech TV+:](https://plus.streamingtech.se/) Videos from Streaming Tech Sweden as well as other sources such as Northen Waves TV

 - [Videos from Streaming Tech Sweden 2017:](https://www.streamingtech.se/resources.html) Videos from Streaming Tech Sweden 2017

 - [The Broadcast Knowledge](https://thebroadcastknowledge.com) The Broadcast Knowledge links to free educational events, meetings, lectures, webinars and other free resources focused on the Broadcast Industry